ThiefMaster/zsh-config/README.md

 The autovenv check runs in a `chpwd` hook so after editing the file you will have to `cd .` to trigger it if you are already in the directory you added.

+Note: You cannot use `pyenv-virtualenv` and *autovenv* simultaneously as having two utils activating/deactivating virtualenvs is a source for problems.
+You can either disable *autovenv* by not having a `~/.autovenv` file or `pyenv-virtualenv` by not running its init command (nor putting it in your `~/.zshrc`).
+Using plain `pyenv` is fine by the way.

 Prompt
 ------